eiguzman/player-stat-predictor/README.md

    - See corresponding code in **Line 26**.

 5. **Feature Engineering: Filtering Features to Per Game Statistics:**
+   - combined 2 related features `ORB` and `DRB` into `TRB`
    - Converted raw features like `PTS`, `TRB`, `AST`, etc., into per-game statistics by dividing by the number of games (`G`).
    - Removed the original columns after computing the per-game values.
    - See corresponding code in **Lines 28-36**.

 6. **Splitting and Normalization**-
-   - Splitting our data into training and testing section with SKlearn train_test_split
+   - Splitting our data into training and testing section with SKlearn train_test_split into a 80:20 ratio.
 ```python
 from sklearn.model_selection import train_test_split